skx/yal/PRIMITIVES.md

   * Return the size of the path, from the information provided by `(file:stat)`.
 * `file:stat:uid`
   * Return the UID of the path, from the information provided by `(file:stat)`.
+* `file:which`
+  * Locate the specified binary's location, upon the users' PATH.
+  * NOTE: This is almost certainly Unix/Linux/Darwin only, and will fail upon Windows systems.
+* `file:write`
+  * Write the specified content to the given path.
 * `filter`
   * Remove every element from the given list, unless the function returns true.
 * `first`